 At the Australian Consulate-General in Noumea, applications are accepted on appointment only.
 The Passport section of the Australian Consulate-General in Noumea is open to the public, Monday to Friday from 9am to 4pm (except public holidays), for information.

-For further information please consult the passport website.
+For further information please consult the Australian passport website.

 1. Complete your form online at www.passports.gov.au

 2. Print the completed application form, sign within the signature box and date

 3. Obtain two passport photos (see photo requirements),

 4. Contact us to lodge your application by appointment.
 Bring your signed form, photos, fee payment, most recently issued passport and any other necessary original documentation (as listed on the application form) to your appointment.

 You may be eligible to lodge your adult one-page passport renewal form by mail if you are 18 years or over and hold a passport that:

 - was issued when you were aged 16 or older